StratusLab/stratuslab.github.com/_posts/2012-12-04-try-reference-cloud-infrastructures.md

 that allow you to access remotely the cloud and to control the lifecycle of your Virtual Machine instances.
-They also allow you to create entries for the Marketplace, generate your own VM appliances based on pre-existing images which then can be reference from the Marketplace and instantiated in the cloud.
+They also allow you to create entries for the Marketplace, generate your own VM appliances based on pre-existing images which then can be referenced from the Marketplace and instantiated in the cloud.

 The endpoints for invoking the cloud services are

-* cloud.grnet.stratuslab.eu (compute/storage)
+* cloud.lal.stratuslab.eu (compute)
-* cloud.lal.stratuslab.eu (compute), pdisk.lal.stratuslab.eu (storage)
+* pdisk.lal.stratuslab.eu (storage)

 To configure the above endpoints in the client tools see the [user client installation instructions][client-install].